-Thomas lectures on 'Geographical Research' for the Final Honours School, leads an option on 'Contemporary Urban Life', and runs two undergraduate field classes focusing on methods and techniques in human geography.
+Thomas lectured on 'Geographical Research' for the Final Honours School, led an option on 'Contemporary Urban Life', and ran two undergraduate field classes focusing on methods and techniques in human geography.

-Thomas runs an elective, 'An introduction to social theory', for graduate students and lectures on the MSc in Nature, Society and Environmental Governance.
-He is also part of the doctoral training team.
+Thomas ran an elective, 'An introduction to social theory', for graduate students and lectures on the MSc in Nature, Society and Environmental Governance.
+He was also part of the doctoral training team.

-Thomas has given tutorials at numerous colleges (Hertford, Jesus, St Catherine's, and St John's) and is now at Mansfield; he covers topics across human geography, for both Prelims and FHS.
+Thomas has given tutorials at numerous colleges (Hertford, Jesus, Mansfield, St Catherine's, and St John's); he covers topics across human geography, for both Prelims and FHS.

 - Gerlach, J. and Jellis, T. (2015) A lovesick note to the impractical.
 Dialogues in Human Geography, 5(2): 177-182.